-- 1. Protect yourself from being overcome by the poison. - 2.
-Remove the victim from the danger source. - 3.
+- 1. Protect yourself from being overcome by the poison. - Remove the victim from the danger source. - 3.
 Wash off any poison from the skin. - 4.
 Arrange for medical aid. - 5.
-Dilute, eliminate, or neutralize the poison. - 6.
-DO NOT. . .
+Dilute, eliminate, or neutralize the poison. - DO NOT...
 Give fluids if the victim is unconscious. - 7.
-DO NOT. . .
+DO NOT...
 Give an emetic if the poison is a corrosive. - 8.
 DO Give samples of the poison or vomit to the doctor.

-COMMON POISONS Kerosene, Petrol, Turpentine NO EMETIC Plenty of milk Acids NO EMETIC Milk or water and beaten egg whites Alkalis NO EMETIC Lemon juice, egg whites Bleach or Phenol NO EMETIC Milk, beaten egg whites Alcohol, Insecticides, Match Heads, Tablets GIVE AN EMETIC an a state of the
+COMMON POISONS Kerosene, Petrol, Turpentine No EMETIC Plenty of mill< Acids No EMETIC Milk or water and beaten egg whites Alkalis No EMETIC Lemon juice, egg whites Beach or Phenol No EMETIC Milk. beaten egg whites Alcohol, Insec:tiddes, Match Heads, Tablets GIVE AN EMEnC

-- REMEMBER: If the poison is a corrosive (Burns on way down) DO NOT GIVE AN EMETIC.
-If in doubt, then give plenty of milk. - EMETIC: Use Syrup of Ipecac from your first aid kit.
-In all cases, seek medical aid.
-If breathing fails, begin CPR (Mouth to Mouth). - Wash the affected area with soap and water.
-Take a shower if possible. - Discard the clothes. - Get patient to drink plenty of water or milk. - Induce vomiting if a chemical has been swallowed. - If breathing stops begin CPR. - Quickly remove the patient to fresh air. - Indicated by abdominal pains, vomiting and diarrhea. - Give nothing by mouth. - Seek medical help.
+REMEMBER: If the poison is a corrosive (Burns on way down) DO NOT GNE AN EMETIC.
+If in doubt, then give plenty of mik.

+EMETIC: Use Syrup of Ipecac from your first aid kit.
+In all cases. seek medical aid.
+If breathing fails. begin CPR (Mouth to Mouth).

+- : Wash the affected area with soap and water.
+Take a shower if possible. - : Discard the clothes. - :: Get patient to drink plenty of water or milk. - •!• Induce vomiting if a chemical has been swallowed. - :: If breathing stops begin CPR. - •: Quickly remove the patient to fresh air. - •: Indicated by abdominal pains. vomiting and diarrhea. - !
+Give nothing by mouth. - .: Seek medical help.